-- If you're pulling your hair out with getting them to stick, another option is to cut out pieces of napkin (with leaf designs); napkins are much easier to adhere.
+- If you’re pulling your hair out with getting them to stick, an alternative option is to cut out pieces of napkin (that have leaf designs on them); napkins are much easier to adhere.

-- Wet or iron your leaves before you adhere them so they become more bendable.
+- Dampen or iron your leaves before you adhere them so they become more malleable.

 - Let the Mod Podge become very tacky to the touch before applying the leaves.
 Also, if needed pull off the plastic veins on faux leaves to help them lay better.
 (The leaves used in this craft don’t have a plastic spine)